TheSpawnal/OpenMP_C_Fortran_polybench/README.md

 # OpenMP_C_Fortran_polybench
-DAS-5 benchmarking through OpenMP  (C and Fortran performance metrics will be compared, the winner will be then test against JULIA)
+DAS-5 benchmarking through OpenMP (metrics will be then test against JULIA)